Entre luces y sombras, me doy a conocer esperando que tu corazón siempre me responda

 Glimpses of the divine fullness illuminate our horizon with strokes of hope

 The timeless truth contained in this old saying applies to religion as well.
-To enrich of understanding of it, religion, as a worldwide human phenomenon or experience with “the Holy”, should be looked at with different eyes and through different lens and from different social locations.
-The fact that people around the world experience “The Holy” differently and have different ways of naming such experiences reminds us that we must study religion from different angles and, at the same time, with the help of different methodologies.Just remember that any method, based on the original meaning of the Greek word that the term “method” is a transliteration of, is a path or a road taking us somewhere.
+To enrich of understanding of it, religion, as a worldwide human phenomenon or experience with “the Holy”, should be looked at with different eyes, through different lens and from different social locations.
+The fact that people around the world still experience “The Divine” differently and have different ways of naming such experiences reminds us that we must study religion from different angles and, at the same time, with the help of different methodologies.Just remember that any method, based on the original meaning of the Greek word that the term “method” is a transliteration of, is a path or a road taking us somewhere.

 Needless to day, no option is superior or rules the others out.
 Because of their heuristic nature, they are limited and is only so much they can add to our understanding of religion.
 They are simply approximations.
 Thus, all of them are valid and necessary.
-Moreover, at any given moment one of them (or a combination of them) should be given more notoriety because of the relevant explanatory power they might have, so they should all be kept in mind and used when it is appropriate.
+Moreover, at any given moment one of them or a combination of them should be given more notoriety because of the relevant explanatory power they might have, so they should all be kept in mind and used when it is appropriate.
 Specific approaches must be aware of the larger, pool of options and how they influence each other.

-With all these caveats, not only is it necessary to have an interdisciplinary approach but also a cross-disciplinary one, even to a point in which popular and difficult-to-classify perspectives will be included.
-The reward ahead?
+What is the reward ahead of us once we make these approaches our own?
 An exciting inquisitive journey that would not exhaust the meaning of religion, nor the attempts to grasp its mystery.
-Only then will the true nature of religion be seen through the eyes of countless beholders, hopefully to appreciate its manifold “beauty.”
+Only then will the true nature of religion be seen through the eyes of countless beholders, hopefully to appreciate its manifold expressions of “beauty.”

 To read my previous posts of religion, pleas see http://blogs.reinhardt.edu/ich/2017/02/27/how-does-it-work-the-role-of-religion/; http://blogs.reinhardt.edu/ich/2017/01/25/what-is-religion-naming-a-faith-driven-experience/ ; http://blogs.reinhardt.edu/ich/2017/02/10/in-our-image-and-likeness-how-does-religion-facilitate-a-relationship-with-the-holy/ ; http://blogs.reinhardt.edu/ich/2017/02/18/in-the-beginning-the-origin-of-religion/